mediamonks/muban/docs/introduction.md

 * Preview html pages

 The preview pages are useful to upload and QA them; see if they match the design and don't contain any bugs.
-To generate those pages, we just use the same json page files, loop over the block components, and use the pre-compiled handlebar templates to generate the HTML.
-One file for each json.
+To generate those pages, we just use the same yaml page files, loop over the block components, and use the pre-compiled handlebar templates to generate the HTML.
+One file for each yaml.

 #### preview components